sensologica/sensologica/README.md

 I'm Artem.
 I'm a web developer with a passion for user experience.

-I run Sensologica -- my web design and development studio -- from the beautiful city of Paris.
+I run Sensologica -- my web design and development studio.

 I am also a core contributor at [Zettlr](https://www.zettlr.com/) where I get to work with amazing people and build a privacy-first open-source Markdown editor.
 Our mission is to help knowledge workers shape novel ideas at the speed of thought.